 Filing the Additional Claim

-Underinsured motorist insurance coverage is insurance coverage available to you or a family member that resides with you that provides insurance coverage for injuries sustained in a motor vehicle accident when the at-fault driver does not have enough insurance to cover your damages.
+Underinsured motorist insurance coverage is insurance coverage available to you or a family member who resides with you that provides insurance coverage for injuries sustained in a motor vehicle accident when the at-fault driver does not have enough insurance to cover your damages.
 So, I also sent a written demand to the parent’s insurance company demanding that they pay out the $100,000 underinsured motorist policy limits.
 The parent’s underinsured motorist insurer agreed to pay out the $100,000 underinsured motorist policy limits.

 Total Settlement